Skip to main content

 Reconsidering Workplace Motivation (Part I): Self-Efficacy

+Motivation is basically the inner engine that drives us to set goals and move toward them.
 When our motivation is high, we are more driven to achieve and more ready to invest our time, energy, and emotions to reach something that feels important.
 When it is low, the opposite happens: goal setting itself becomes weaker, and the effort we put in naturally drops.

 In a workplace context, this shift is directly tied to how satisfied people are in their jobs, how happy they are at work, how well they perform, and how strongly they feel connected to the broader goals of their team or company(1)(2).
 Over time, sustained low motivation and its accompanying effects can wear down both sides: the individual employee and the organization as a whole.